Hamden, York Hill, and North Haven, Connecticut

-Students are given opportunities to conduct independent research and to present their findings at professional conferences and in research publications.
+Quinnipiac students are provided opportunities to conduct independent research and to present their findings at professional conferences and in research publications.
 Students also participate in national competitions with funds available through various sources to support student travel to regional and national competitions and professional conferences.
 Examples include American Mock Trial Association Competition, American Society of Mechanical Engineers (ASME) Student Design Competition, Pediatric Medical Student Research Forum, and National Student Advertising Competition.

-Many semester programs are intentionally designed for students to stay on track with their major and minor, even as they travel.
-Some examples include nursing/PT/OT/health science programs in Ireland and Spain; engineering programs in France and the Netherlands; and business programs in Poland and Czech Republic.
+Many semester-long programs are purposefully designed to help students stay on track with their major, even as they travel.
+Some examples include nursing, physical therapy, occupational therapy and health science programs in Ireland and Spain; engineering programs in France and the Netherlands; and business programs in Poland and Czech Republic (Czechia).
 The university also facilitates global internships for business and communications students in England, Italy, and Germany as well as biomedical science students in Barbados.